ajoh504/referenceguides/Python.md

 # Python

-A non-comprehensive guide on built-in functions, built-in methods, and custom class creation.
-Links to sources where applicable.
+A guide on built-in functions, built-in methods, the standard library, and custom class creation.
+Links to sources are provided where applicable.
 All examples were used on Python v.
 3.10.2

 # Built-In Functions

 ### range() function with for loops

 The range() function returns a series of numbers.
 By default it starts at 0 and increments by 1.
 An integer argument is required to designate the stopping point, and the stopping point integer is not returned.
-The range() function can also be called directly inside the for loop.
+The range() function can also be called directly inside a for loop.

 ```py
 for i in range(3):